 Cutting Things Off

 It’s very common for newbies to cut off feet, tops of heads, tips of church steeples, or the tops of trees when first photographing.
 Pay close attention when looking at your subject, and concentrate on fitting them into the frame.
+This is especially important when shooting street photography and travel photography which incorporate the whole scene to give it that immersive vibe that your viewers will love.

 Not Paying Attention to Background